dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/11
+TIL about <https://zed.dev> new code editor from the creators of Atom.
+It's early days, but I like the emphasis on the performance and collaborative editing.
+It would be interesting to see what extension development is like.
+(For context, I was just getting into Atom when MS bought it ⚰️)

 #### 2024/06/09
 I wonder if there is a good reason #Kotlin doesn't create a class for anonymous objects 🤔